michiard/CLOUDS-LAB/labs/pig-lab/README.md

 USER_1_ID \t USER_2_ID
 ```

 **Warning**: Remember to set your parallel to at least 20, or you will have to wait for a very long time...
-If you forgot to do this, or in any case you have been waiting for more than half an hour, please kill your job (by pressing Ctrl + C) and go back to your script to check it through.
+If you forgot to do this, or in any case you have been waiting for more than half an hour, please kill your job and go back to your script to check it through.

-First, work **locally**; when your script is working as you expect, you can move to the cluster execution, by specifying the appropriate input and output directories.
-This time the input is ```/data/TWITTER/twitter_graph2.txt```

 Questions:
 + What is the size of the input data?
 In your opinion, is it considered Big Data?
 Why?
 How long does the job run?
 What is your comment here?